PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_DISABLE_POLL=n

-    7. This example supports the watchdog timer test (apps/examples/watchdog) buty this must be manually enabled by selecting:
+    7. This example supports the watchdog timer test (apps/examples/watchdog) but this must be manually enabled by selecting:

        CONFIG_WATCHDOG=y         : Enables watchdog timer driver support CONFIG_STM32_WWDG=y       : Enables the WWDG timer facility, OR